 One of the first artificial leathers was produced in Germany as Presstoff in the 19th century and was made of paper pulp!

-But starting in the 1960s, the bulk of artificial leathers have been made from plastics – PVC, polyurethane, and acrylics – coating a fabric backing.
-Plastics are made from oil.
+But starting in the 1960s, the bulk of artificial leathers have been made from petroleum-based plastics (PVC, polyurethane, and acrylic) that coat a fabric backing.
 These plastic leathers are known under many names, some of which are brand names: Naugahyde, leatherette, vegan leathers, faux leather, synthetic leather, pleather.

 In recent years we have been seeing the creation of vegetable-based faux leathers, often made from waste products, such as agave fiber, recycled rubber, tomatoes, pineapple fibers, and coconut fibers, many of which rely on adhesives and glues to provide structure.
 One new company is developing hemp leather that will reportedly avoid using toxic glues.

 Note: Walnut Studiolo is committed to sustainable sourcing and a small environmental footprint.
 We take our sustainability values into every decision we make.
 We are continually evaluating leather alternatives for our workshop but have not identified any that have the material qualifications our products need (structural rigidity with flexibility and weather resistance).

 We’re writing a leather learning series, and this is the second of eleven posts.
 In the series, we go through the different kinds of leather and the different ways it is tanned and finished, then talk about how leather as a raw material is turned into products, how to tell good leather products in the store, how those products should be maintained, and ethical leather choices.

 Subscribe to our email list to get notified of more posts like these: